ukwa/monitrix/README.md

 * Prototype 1: A dedicated web application.
 * Prototype 2: A version built on the generic log visualisation platform, Kibana.

+We are moving towards exclusively using the Kibana version.
+It is based on [this ELK Docker image](http://elk-docker.readthedocs.org/), but we add configuration so Logstash knows how to parse and store Heritrix logs.

 Visit the [Wiki](http://github.com/ukwa/monitrix/wiki) for more information.

 # About The Dedicated Web Application